chzv/chzv/README.md

 🇷🇺 Read in Russian → [README.ru.md](./README.ru.md)

-**Junior Developer** with experience in backend development, databases, and web technologies.
+**Backend Developer** with experience in backend development, databases, and web technologies.
 I create practical tools — from Telegram bots to REST APIs and full-fledged websites — focusing on clean architecture and reliability.

 ---